-Students that have not visited the school facility prior to enrollment will have the opportunity to withdraw without penalty within five days following a tour of the school facilities.
+Students who have not visited the College facility prior to enrollment will have the opportunity to withdraw without penalty within five days following a tour of the College facilities.
 Students will not be charged tuition if they begin their training program and withdraw prior to midnight of the fifth business day following their first scheduled class session.